DC Talk - Free At Last | The 100 Greatest Albums in Christian Music

 Intro

-Charted at #77 in The 100 Greatest Albums in Christian Music,
+Appearing in The 100 Greatest Albums in Christian Music, Free At Last (1992)

 Intro

-Placed at #78 in The 100 Greatest Albums in Christian Music, Streams
+Appearing in The 100 Greatest Albums in Christian Music, Different Lifestyles (1991) represents a defining moment in

 Intro